sudokode/iptables/README.md

     -A INPUT -i lo -j ACCEPT
     COMMIT

 Very easy to see what's changed and how.
-Set the default policies, isolate the NEW state, accept loopback, done.
-That's literally all there is to it.
+Set the default policies, isolate the NEW state, allow loopback traffic, done.
+That's really all there is to it.
 From there, you simply build bigger rules.

 iptables-restore
 ----------------